Byte-Lounge/Hacking-Resources/README.md

 [HackThisSite](https://www.hackthissite.org/)  |HackThisSite.org is a free, safe and legal training ground for hackers to test and expand their ethical hacking skills.
 [OpenSecuirtyTraining](https://OpenSecurityTraining.info)  |OpenSecurityTraining.info is dedicated to sharing training material for computer security classes.
 [OverTheWire](https://overthewire.org/wargames/)  |The wargames offered by the OverTheWire community can help you to learn and practice security concepts in the form of fun-filled games.
+[GTFOBins](https://gtfobins.github.io/) |GTFOBins is a curated list of Unix binaries that can used to bypass local security restrictions in misconfigured systems.
 [PicoCTF](https://picoctf.org/)  |PicoCTF is the largest cybersecurity hacking contest for middle and high school students.
 [Portswigger-Web Security](https://portswigger.net/web-security/all-materials)  |Website dedicated to showing indepth points of web security.
 [SecJuice](https://www.secjuice.com/)  |Secjuice is the only non-profit, independent and volunteer led publication in the information security space.